Azure/bicep-registry-modules/avm/res/azure-stack-hci/cluster/deployment-settings/README.md

 The subnet mask pf the Management Network for the HCI cluster - ex: 255.255.252.0.

 - Required: Yes
 - Type: string

+### Parameter: `cloudId`

+If using a shared key vault or non-legacy secret naming, pass the properties.cloudId guid from the pre-created HCI cluster resource.

+- Required: No
+- Type: string

 ### Parameter: `episodicDataUpload`